-Special Olympics contributes to the physical, social and psychological development of all participating athletes.
-Through successful experiences in sports, they gain confidence and build a positive self-image which carries over into their homes, jobs and communities.
-At the GCBDD, every athlete’s goal is to be a good sport, do their best in every activity, make new friends and have fun.
+Special Olympics contributes to the physical, social, and psychological development of all participating athletes.
+Through successful experiences in sports, they gain confidence and build a positive self-image that carries over into their homes, jobs, and communities.
+At Geauga DD, every athlete’s goal is to be a good sport, do their best in every activity, make new friends and have fun.

-The GCBDD’s Special Olympics teams include volleyball, track and field, soccer, softball, individual and team bowling, swimming, basketball and golf.
+Geauga DD Special Olympics teams include volleyball, track and field, soccer, softball, individual and team bowling, swimming, basketball, and golf.
 Approximately 120 athletes currently participate on these teams.

 If you or your loved one would like to sign up for a Special Olympics team, please contact Bonnie Veleba at email@example.com

 December – February.
 Practice is normally at Wembley Club in Bainbridge.
-The area event is the beginning of November and the State meet is the middle of December.
+The area event is at the beginning of November and the State meet is in the middle of December.

 October – February.
 There are many games scheduled against other organizations throughout the season.
-The playoffs take place during the end of February.
-If Metzenbaum Center athletes win, they proceed to the State Championship at the end of March.
+The playoffs take place at the end of February.
+If Geauga DD athletes win, they proceed to the State Championship at the end of March.

 February – April.
 Practices are held at Ernst Lanes.
 The area event takes place in May.

 March – May.
-It is slightly modified, so that the ball is bigger and softer and the server may move into the court to serve the ball.
-The area event is in the beginning of May.
+It is slightly modified so that the ball is bigger and softer and the server may move into the court to serve the ball.
+The area event is at the beginning of May.